 The recipe tastes like what you get from Chinese restaurants even though this is made using a store-bought ingredients.

 And it’s just 408 calories – it doesn’t get much better!

 Why this recipe works:

 - The use of fresh aromatics like ginger, garlic and green onions adds big bold flavors that make a stir fry special.

 - Using chicken thighs instead of breasts, means more flavorful meat.

 - Steaming the broccoli before adding it to the stir fry allows for perfectly cooked broccoli every time.

-- Cooking down the sauce to thicken creates a sauce with deep, rich flavors.
+- Cooking down the sauce to thicken it creates a sauce with deep, rich flavors.